esotericpig/EkoScape/README.md

 In the beginning, I rewrote the original code for fun in a couple of days.
 Having enjoyed the process, I decided to flesh it out into multiple, generic files, while adding a menu and a lot of extra stuff (such as portals, fruit, and multiple grids), which took over a month.

 The code is a bit over-engineered, but I designed it so that I could use parts of it in other projects.
-I did make a simple ECS (Entity-Component-System) for it, but because the game is quite simple and the ECS code produced more files/lines of code, I decided to just stick with the original class-based structure.

-Initially, `src/cybel` was named `src/core`, but I decided to make it into its own Game Engine (kind of).
-I then put it in its own namespace, called `cybel`.
-Because of this, I simply use `using namespace cybel` inside of the `ekoscape` namespace, as I didn't like putting `cybel::` everywhere.
+Initially, the Cybel Engine was in `src/core`, but I decided to make it into its own Game Engine.

 **Update 2025-02:** I updated the game to work on the Web using Emscripten.
 I had to add OpenGL ES 3.0 (WebGL 2.0) support to the Renderer class and to Dantares (made a new Dantares2 class to preserve the "original").